hillu/go-yara/README.md

 close as sensible to the library's C-API while taking inspiration from the `yara-python` implementation.

-A recent Git checkout of YARA after 3.3.0, with stream support (merged on 2015-02-12) and `yr_rules_scan_fd` (merged on 2015-04-30) is required.
+YARA 3.4.0 is required.
 For a version of go-yara that is compatible with YARA 3.3.0, please use the "compat-yara-3.3" branch.

 ## Installation